 When considering vacation spots, why stick with the same old destinations everybody goes to?
 There are lots of fascinating locales with weird names that can make for a unique vacation you'll never forget.

-Ever heard of Boring, OR?
-Boring was named because W.H.
-Boring lived there.
-In 1903, the town was platted as Boring Junction.
-Today, Boring is located in one of the fastest growing counties of Oregon.
 While it has a weird name, the residents find much pride in their slogan, 'Boring...the most exciting place to live'.
-Somehow, I think this would be a boring vacation destination!
+This would be a boring vacation destination!

 Some vacation destinations might make you feel a little spacey―Jupiter, FL (which is a nice destination, by the way); Mars, PA; Mercury, NV; Saturn, TX; Neptune, TN; Pluto, MS; or Earth, TX.
-I certainly wouldn't want to go on a vacation to Accident, MD, or stay overnight at Crook, CO.
-But I would want to make sure I went to Gasoline, TX.
-And, of course, what would a vacation be without a little Romance in AR?
+What would a vacation be without a little Romance in AR?
 And for the most unusual vacation of all, maybe you should visit Odd, WV, and Peculiar, MS.

 Our United States...full of wonderful and amazing places!
 Each state loaded with cities that have interesting and intriguing names.
 Maybe a new slant for a vacation would be to visit a state and find a city that has a weird name.
 You could learn history and see the countryside as well.
 You never know―you might just wind up in the middle of Heaven or Hell!